whgusdn321/glRenderer/README.md

 # GLRenderer
 GLRenderer is my personal renderer project made with C++, OpenGL3, GLFW.
 GUI is made with ImGUI.
-I designed this project to have a simple and reusable code structure.
+Designed this project to have a simple and reusable code structure.

 # Features(Implemented):
 - Multiple model loading